Qwertzhansen/FrogFlutter/README.md

 frogg_flutter

 A new Flutter project.
 Created with love, pain and a lot of AI.
 An AI Personal Trainer, Calorie and Workout Tracker.
-Looking cool, helping people achieving goals and life a healthy lifestyle.
+Looking cool, helping people achieving goals and living a healthy lifestyle.
 Not for the money, but for the love of the people.

 ## Getting Started